 The Norco College Career Center serves students and alumni through career planning and employment services that connect them to tools, resources, people, and organizations that support their paths to success in the workforce.
 The Career Center offers career counseling, assessments, and other career planning resources, and employment services such as resume writing assistance, interviewing skills preparation, networking strategies, and job search support to help students secure work experience opportunities that help advance their careers.
-For more information, stop by the Career Center on the 2nd floor of the Center for Student Success (CSS) building, call (951) 372-7147, e-mail careercenter@norcocollege.edu or visit www.norcocollege.edu/ careercenter.
+For more information, call (951) 372-7147, e-mail careercenter@norcocollege.edu or visit www.norcocollege.edu/careercenter.